-Mr. Zaki Almallah, consultant urologist at BMI Priory Hospital in Birmingham, England, says there are no studies proving any health benefits of urine, whether swallowed or applied to the skin.
+Mr. Zaki Almallah, a consultant urologist at BMI Priory Hospital in Birmingham, England, says there are no studies proving any health benefits of urine, whether swallowed or applied to the skin.

-Additionally, Jutta M. Loeffler, a researcher of proteins and kidneys at the University College London, wrote that apart from water, urine contains mostly bodily waste materials like urea and uric acid, as well as trace amounts of various other non-active proteins, enzymes, acids, hormones, sugar and vitamins — all of which are better consumed in non-urine forms.
+Additionally, Jutta M. Loeffler, a researcher of proteins and kidneys at the University College London, wrote that apart from water, urine contains mostly bodily waste materials like urea and uric acid, as well as trace amounts of various other non-active proteins, enzymes, acids, hormones, sugar, and vitamins — all of which are better consumed in non-urine forms.

 “Urine is sterile where it is produced in the kidney,” Loeffler writes, “but once it has left the body, it is usually contaminated,” thanks to airborne germs and nearby pollutants.
 She adds, “Most of the time there are better or tastier ways to improve one’s health.”